-Conformity with SKDC Planning Local Plan Policy: EN1-Protection and Enhancement of the Character of the District; SP1-Spatial Strategy; and H3-Affordable Housing.
-Policy SAP2: Rural-Exception Affordable Housing-H2: Affordable Housing Contributions
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District; SP1 - Spatial Strategy; and H3 - Affordable Housing.
+Policy SAP2: Rural Exception Affordable Housing

-Conformity with NPPF: Section 42; Core Planning Principles (paragraph 17) 5.
-Delivering a sufficient supply of homes
+Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17)

-EMPLOYMENT
+EMPLOYMENT PROTECTING JOBS, SUPPORTING SUSTAINABLE ECONOMIC DEVELOPMENT AND LOCAL BUSINESSES

-PROTECTING JOBS, SUPPORTING SUSTAINABLE ECONOMIC DEVELOPMENT AND LOCAL BUSINESSES
+- 118 There are a number of businesses in the Parish (see para 28) and these are important to the local economy.
+National and local planning policy recognise the need to support appropriate economic growth in rural areas and this is also a key aspiration of the community in Hough on the Hill Parish. - 119 Appropriate economic growth through rural diversification is an important part of the Neighbourhood Plan, and may include: - Diversification of agricultural, farming and other land based rural businesses; - Sustainable rural tourism or leisure uses and visitor facilities appropriate to the character of a countryside location - Retention and development of existing local businesses. - 120 In addition, as identified within the South Kesteven Site Allocations, proposals for business development within the countryside must demonstrate that they meet all the following criteria: - be of a scale appropriate to the rural location. - be for a use(s) which is(are) appropriate or necessary in a rural location. - provide local employment opportunities which make a positive contribution to supporting the rural economy. - the use / development respects the character and appearance of the local landscape, having particular regard to the Landscape Character Assessment. - will not negatively impact on existing neighbouring uses through noise, traffic, light and pollution impacts.

-- There are a number of businesses in the Parish (see para 28-29) and these are important to the local economy.
-National and local planning policy recognise the need to support appropriate economic growth in rural areas and this is also a key aspiration of the community in Hough on the Hill Parish. - 123 Appropriate economic growth through rural diversification is an important part of the Neighbourhood Plan, and may include: - Diversification of agricultural, farming and other land based rural businesses; - Sustainable rural tourism or leisure uses and visitor facilities appropriate to the character of a countryside location; - Retention and development of existing local businesses. - 124 In addition, as identified within the South Kesteven Site Allocations, proposals for business development within the countryside must demonstrate that they meet all the following criteria: - be of a scale appropriate to the rural location. - be for a use(s) which is(are) appropriate or necessary in a rural location. - provide local employment opportunities which make a positive contribution to supporting the rural economy. - the use / development respects the character and appearance of the local landscape, having particular regard to the Landscape Character Assessment. - will not negatively impact on existing neighbouring uses through noise, traffic, light and pollution impacts. - avoids harm to areas, features or species which are protected because they are important for wildlife, biodiversity, natural, cultural or historic assets, including their wider settings. - 125 In all cases, there is a need to demonstrate that the proposals would help to support or regenerate a sustainable rural community.
+- avoids harm to areas, features or species which are protected because they are important for wildlife, biodiversity, natural, cultural or historic assets, including their wider settings. - 121 In all cases, there is a need to demonstrate that the proposals would help to support or regenerate a sustainable rural community.

-Development proposals for appropriate rural diversification within the Parish will be supported where:
+Development proposals for appropriate rural diversification within the Parish will be supported where;